aka Miniature JWS

 embedded Launcher's been built.
 Enter command line arguments for app [-nohup -p 80]? -p 80 Enter application .war file location?
 C:\Project Files\finesearch\finesearch_app\finesearch.war |

-TJWS gives a good possibility to create enterprise class J2EE applications without an expensive and heavy weight application server.
+TJWS gives a good possibility to create enterprise class J2EE applications without an expensive and a heavy weight application server.
 WebBee library will take care of SOA registry, MVC servlet framework with template based presentation layer, data persistence and much more.
-Check out a demo of a real application based on this approach.
-New generation of web application building blocks WebBee with annotated JDO and forms makes creation of rich application possible even for Android platfrom.
+New generation of web application building blocks WebBee with annotated JDO and forms makes creation of a rich application possible even for Android platform.

 TJWS can be successfully used as a part of another Java application.
 Acme.Serve.Serve